-- 1. All market beef will be weighed and measured Monday morning of the 4-H Show at 8:00 a.m. (or when superintendent chooses) 4-H members must designate which market beef will be sold in the auction at this time. - 2.
-Superintendents will determine class divisions for beef based on the weight.
-Weight is used to establish estimated market value for the livestock auction. - 3.
+- 1. All market beef will be weighed and measured Monday morning of the 4-H Fair at 8:00 a.m. (or when superintendent chooses.)
+4-H members must designate which market beef will be sold in the auction at this time. - 2.
+Superintendents will determine class divisions for beef based on the weight. - 3.
 Ownership of cows by January 1, current 4-H year.
 Ownership of market beef by February 1, current 4-H year. - 4.
 Only market beef may be sold at the auction with one exception.
 Heifers shown as purebreds are eligible for livestock auction as a market heifer.
 They CANNOT show in both shows.
-The Purebred heifers must be weighed during market beef weigh-in time and exhibitor must notify superintendent at that time to be eligible for sale. - 5.Each exhibitor will be limited to three animals in the market beef show (not including premiere animals). - 6,.Market beef may NOT be shown in the breeding beef show. - 7.
-No market animals with horns will be allowed to show. - 8.
-Market beef will be shown in class number order.
+The Purebred heifers must be weighed during market beef weigh-in time and exhibitor must notify superintendent at that time to be eligible for sale. - 5.Each exhibitor will be limited to three animals in the market beef show (not including premiere animals). - 6.
+Market beef may NOT be shown in the breeding beef show. - 7.
+No market animals with horns will be allowed to show. - 8.Market beef will be shown in class number order.